What our Algae lesson plan includes

 ALGAE HOMEWORK ASSIGNMENT

 For the homework assignment, students will first match definitions to the terms in a word bank.
-There are a total of 15 definitions and terms to match in this section.
+There is a total of 15 definitions and terms to match in this section.
 Then, students will look at 10 descriptions and decide if they relate to brown (B), green (G), or red algae.